Odaiba Area – What To See

 Odaiba is an Artificial Island

-The first tourist destination I visited in Tokyo was the artificial island of Odaiba.
-Before my visit, I had researched what to do in Odaiba and learned that Odaiba is home to many impressive buildings and structures.
-Originally, the artificial island was built in the 1850s for defense purposes.
-Today, Odaiba is one of the key commercial, residential, and leisure areas in Tokyo and is full of shopping malls, theme parks, and museums.
+The first tourist destination I visited during my initial trip to Tokyo in 2018 was the artificial island of Odaiba.
+Before my visit, I researched what to do in Odaiba and discovered that Odaiba is famous for its remarkable architecture and vibrant atmosphere.
+Originally constructed in the 1850s for defensive purposes, Odaiba is now one of Tokyo’s leading commercial, residential, and leisure districts.
+The island is filled with shopping malls, theme parks, and museums.

 How to Get to Odaiba